terrorizer1980/litmus/litmus-concepts.md

 Since Litmus 0.18 the rake tasks also allow calling arbitrary tasks outside the `provision` module to provision test systems.
 [Daniel's terraform demo](https://youtu.be/8BMo9DcZ4-Q) shows one application of this.

-The provision task will allocate/provision/start VMs or containers of the requested platforms and add them to the inventory file.
+The provision task will allocate/provision/start VMs or containers of the requested platforms and add them to the `spec/fixtures/litmus_inventory.yaml` file.

 Through the use of the inventory file Litmus can also consume arbitrary other systems by users supplying their own data, independently of Litmus' provision capabilities.